NicoJuicy/LearnML/tips/memory_usage.md

 <!-- MarkdownTOC -->

 - Effective use of Data Types
     - Numerical Features
     - DateTime
     - Categorical
         - Better performance with categoricals
         - Categorical Methods
     - Creating dummy variables for modeling
     - Converting Between String and Datetime
     - Typecasting while Reading Data
 - How to Profile Memory Usage?
 - Optimize Your Python Code
+- Make It Easier to Work with Large Datasets
+    - Read using Pandas in Chunks
+    - Dask
+    - Vaex
+    - Modin
 - References

 <!-- /MarkdownTOC -->